-Stem Cell Treatment for Lyme Disease
+Stem Cells Lyme Disease

 Lyme disease will be less likely and usually not as severe if the tick has been attached for less than 36 to 48 hours so the sooner the tick is discovered and removed the better.
-It is also important to note that not all ticks are infected so finding a tick does not mean you have Lyme disease, it just means to be watchful for the signs and symptoms.
-Because of its prevalence over much of the US, this is a disease that is being studied in regards to new stem cell treatments and therapies.
-Stem cell treatment for Lyme disease is a new field of study in regard to using naturally occurring stem cells to heal the body, but it is already showing great promise.
-Using stem cells to treat Lyme disease is one of our areas of focus here at NSI Stem Cell Centers!
+It is also important to note that not all ticks are infected so finding one does not mean you have Lyme disease, it just means to be watchful for the signs and symptoms.
+Because of its prevalence over much of the US, this is a disease that is being studied with regard to new stem cell therapies.
+Stem cell therapy for Lyme disease is a new field of study with regard to using naturally occurring stem cells to heal the body, but it is already showing great promise.
+Using stem cells for Lyme disease therapy is one of our areas of focus here at NSI Stem Cell Centers!

 Lyme Disease Symptoms

 Symptoms of Lyme disease are usually slow and gradual in how they develop and tend to come in stages.
 The first sign is usually a typical bite mark if the tick has already fallen off or the discovery of the tick still attached.
 Once the tick is removed, the bite area may become red and tender and swollen.
 The telltale sign of Lyme disease at the early stage is a bulls-eye ring type of rash that will spread out from around the bite.
 Over time it can grow to be about 30 cm (12 inches) across.
 Not everyone develops this easy to spot symptom though, and other early problems that need to be watched for include things like flu-like aches and pain, fatigue, fever, headache, chills, and so forth.
 Some of the uncommon but still possible symptoms that may develop as the disease progresses over the course of a few weeks include irregular heartbeat, inflammation of the liver, red swollen eyes, and severe fatigue and muscle weakness.